z503722728/mcp-knowledge-graph/README.md

 [![smithery badge](https://smithery.ai/badge/@itseasy21/mcp-knowledge-graph)](https://smithery.ai/server/@itseasy21/mcp-knowledge-graph)

-An improved implementation of persistent memory using a local knowledge graph with a customizable `--memory-path`.
+An improved implementation of persistent memory using a local knowledge graph with a customizable memory path.

 This lets Claude remember information about the user across chats.